prampec/IotWebConf/README.md

   1. **WiFi configuration is changed, e.g. the Thing is moved to another location** - When the Thing cannot connect to the configured WiFi, it falls back to AP mode, and waits for you to change the network configuration.
 When no configuration was made, then it keeps trying to connect with the already configured settings.
 The Thing will not switch off the AP while anyone is connected to it, so you must leave the AP when finished with the configuration.
   1. **You want to connect to the AP, but have forgotten the configured AP WiFi password you set up previously** - Connect the appropriate pin on the Arduino to ground with a push button.
 Holding the button pressed while powering up the device causes the Thing to start the AP mode with the default password.
 (See Case 1.
 The pin is configured in the code.)
   1. **You want to change the configuration before the Thing connects to the Internet** - Fine!
 The Thing always starts up in AP mode and provides you a time frame to connect to it and make any modification to the configuration.
 Any time one is connected to the AP (provided by the device) the AP will stay on until the connection is closed.
 So take your time for the changes, the Thing will wait for you while you are connected to it.
   1. **You want to change the configuration at runtime** - No problem.
 IotWebConf keeps the config portal up and running even after the WiFi connection is finished.
-Note that, in this case, you might want to force rebooting of the Thing to apply your changes.
+In this scenario you must enter username "admin" and password (already configured) to enter the config portal.
+Note, that the password provided for the authentication is not hidden from devices connected to the same WiFi network.
+You might want to force rebooting of the Thing to apply your changes.

 ## IotWebConf vs. WifiManager
 tzapu's WiFiManager is a great library.
 The features of IotWebConf may appear very similar to WiFiManager.
 However, IotWebConf tries to be different.